Back to articles

 Introns are non-coding regions of genes that are transcribed into mRNA but are removed during mRNA splicing.
 While they are often categorized based on their lengths or positions within a gene, introns can also be classified based on their functions or splicing mechanisms.

 1. Canonical or U2-type Introns: These are the most common introns present in eukaryotic genes.
 They are characterized by consensus sequences at their splice sites, including the 5′ splice site (GU), the branch site (A nucleotide), and the 3′ splice site (AG).
-Splicing of these introns occur typically by the major spliceosome, a complex of small nuclear ribonucleoproteins (snRNPs) and other proteins.
+Splicing of these introns is carried out by the major spliceosome, a complex of small nuclear ribonucleoproteins (snRNPs) and other proteins.

 2. Minor or U12-type Introns: These are less common than canonical introns but are present in some eukaryotic organisms, including humans.
 They have distinct consensus sequences at their splice sites compared to canonical introns and are spliced out by a minor spliceosome containing different snRNPs.
 U12-type introns are generally shorter and less frequent than U2-type introns.